Sydney Metro City & Southwest

-The project began construction in 2017 and is planned to open by 2024.
-Tunnelling was completed in March 2020.
-It is estimated that it will eventually cost up to $16.8 billion due to budget blowouts and station redesigns.
+The project began construction in 2017.
+In 2023, the state government confirmed the cost of the project had overrun initial estimates by $9 billion to a total cost of $20.5 billion, due to budget blowouts and station redesigns.

-Project History
+Project history

 In 2013, a proposal was raised to extend the then-proposed North West Rail Link, by building a metro-style tunnel from just south of Chatswood Station via St Leonards and North Sydney and under the Sydney Harbour towards Central and Redfern, before joining the newly converted metro lines towards Hurstville, Bankstown, Lidcombe and Liverpool.
 This largely renews a previous proposal known as the CBD Rail Link (see below), except with metro-style trains instead.
 The Hurstville extension was subsequently dropped.

 The proposal was officially announced by the New South Wales government on 10 June 2014.
 The proposal was contingent on funding from privatising at least 49% of the state's power infrastructure, which was secured in June 2015.
 Preliminary works involving drilling to depths 70 m below Sydney Harbour commenced on 9 April 2015 to find the alignment for the new Sydney Metro tunnels.

 Chatswood to Sydenham section

 Planning approval for the Chatswood to Sydenham section of the project was received in January 2017.
 In June 2017, a John Holland, CPB Contractors and Ghella joint venture was awarded the contract to build the twin tunnels from Chatswood to Sydenham.
+Construction began later that year.

 A contract for a major upgrade of Central station was awarded to Laing O'Rourke in March 2018.
 The project includes construction of two new underground platforms to serve the metro and a new underground concourse called Central Walk.
-The new platforms will be built beneath platforms 13-14.
+The new platforms will be built beneath platforms 13–14.